 Federal law requires that individuals in this line of work obtain federal firearms licenses before dealing and selling firearms to customers.
 In addition to this, dealers must also conduct background checks on anyone who is attempting to purchase a firearm.

 Federal charges typically occur when someone is accused of committing a crime that impacts the federal system or commits a crime(s) that take(s) place over multiple states.
 Most criminal charges are handled by local and state government officials, but federal charges are different.
 In this circumstance, the federal government will step in and play a primary role in the case, while aggressively pursuing a conviction for the individual accused of committing the crime.

 Many federal crimes carry along extremely harsh and severe penalties.
 If convicted of a federal crime such as racketeering or human trafficking, individuals may face decades behind bars.

-Are you still worried about your federal crime charges or allegations?
-If so, it’s not too late to get in touch with Law Offices of Richard C. McConathy of the greater DFW case.
-Contact our team at 972-233-5700 to speak to a litigation expert.
+Are you still worried about your federal criminal charges or allegations?
+If so, it’s not too late to get in touch with the Law Offices of Richard C. McConathy of the greater DFW case.
+Contact our team at (972) 233-5700 to speak to a litigation expert.
 You can also get in touch with us by filling out our online contact form and we’ll get back to you quickly.